devashen07/traffic-and-pedestrian-system/README.md

 - ### Four-Way and Three-Way Stop Interactions

-Four-way and 3-way stop interactions work on a first come first serve basis, similar to First In First Out (FIFO).
+Four-way and three-way stop interactions work on a first come first serve basis, similar to First In First Out (FIFO).
 Hence the most appropiate data structure to use is a Queue.
 As cars enter an intersection, a box collider is present triggering ```OnTriggerEnter``` where a car is stopped and added to the queue, as updates roll out cars are dequeued creating an orderly movement of cars through an intersection.

 - ### Pedestrian Zebra Crossing